Weblaunch-india/task2/README.md

 Hello there,
 Git and GitHub are platforms that will greatly enhance your resume and career.

-So we want you to spend the entire week (1-03-2023) - (6-03-2023) learning the following fundamentals:
+So we want you to spend the entire week from (1-03-2023) - (6-03-2023) learning the following fundamentals:

 #Discover Git, Git commands, GitHub, and gitbash.